deevus/deevus.github.com/_posts/2009-12-12-image-caching-for-a-wpf-desktop-application.md

 	  }
 	}

-As you can see, in Convert <em>value </em>is cast to a DateTime object and then returned as a string using <em>ToShortDateString()</em>.
-Then in ConvertBack (which will be passed a string from the form) the string is parsed into a date using <em>DateTime.TryParse() </em>and then returned if it completes successfully.
+As you can see, in Convert *value* is cast to a DateTime object and then returned as a string using *ToShortDateString()*.
+Then in ConvertBack (which will be passed a string from the form) the string is parsed into a date using *DateTime.TryParse()* and then returned if it completes successfully.

 So, onto the specific problem of caching an image on the local machine.
-I start with an empty class called <em>ImageCacher</em> implementing stub methods from IValueConverter.
+I start with an empty class called *ImageCacher* implementing stub methods from IValueConverter.
 As we are grabbing the web address from a database, we are not interested in sending the local address back to the database, so we can simply complete ConvertBack returning a null value.

 	//Not needed – return null
 	public object ConvertBack(object value, Type targetType, object parameter, CultureInfo culture)